CEMeNT-PSAAP/MCDC-VV/README.md

 - Framework architecture
 - Launch and processing workflow
 - Platform and user configuration
-- Adding new suites
-- Adding new verification cases
+- Adding new suites and cases
 - Developer guidelines